open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

         model = ExampleTenant
 {% endhighlight %}

-Specify that this Form will use the [model](#extending-tenantwithcontainer) we defined before.
+Specify that this Form will use the [Tenant model](#extending-tenantwithcontainer) we defined before.

 {% highlight python %}
     creator = forms.ModelChoiceField(queryset=User.objects.all())